Sriram0824/Getting-To-Philosophy/README.md

 Ignoring external links, links to the current page, or red links (links to non-existent pages) Stopping when reaching "Philosophy", a page with no links or a page that does not exist, or when a loop occurs

 NOTE: We used the mysql database to store the number of hops and the path taken.
 So to see this properly working change the Username, Password and database name in the Store_DB function inside the ParseURL.php file.
-Also I am including the .SQL file where you can use it to import the table structure to your mysql database.
+Also I am including the phil.SQL file where you can use it to import the table structure to your mysql database.

 Technologies Used: PHP, MySQL, HTML, CSS, Javascript, AJAX, jQuery.